Skip to main content

 Creative Australia matches employee contributions, raising up to $20,000 per annum to provide important investment in the early careers of Australian artists.

-In 2024, Creative Australia and its employees supported the creation of a second National Arts and Disability Early Career Artist Award.
-These awards were presented to the recipients, Patrick Carter and Riana Head-Toussaint, as part of the Creative Australia Awards in November 2024.
+Since 2024, Workplace Giving at Creative Australia has supported the Arts and Disability Early Career Artist Award category, doubling the impact of this important accolade with a second award opportunity.
+In 2025, these awards were presented to the recipients, Honor Eastly and Yousef Alreemawi, as part of the Creative Australia Awards in November 2025.

 This generous group of employees join a national community who deeply appreciate the transformational role of both artists and of philanthropy to affect positive social change.
 We are grateful for the collective support in this philanthropic endeavour, driven by our Workplace Giving participants’ desire for impact.